Brandon Boudreaux

-Brandon Alan Boudreaux (born June 26, 1989) is a professional Canadian football defensive end who is currently a free agent.
+Brandon Alan Boudreaux (born June 26, 1989) is an American former professional football defensive end who played in the Canadian Football League (CFL).
 He was signed by the Hamilton Tiger-Cats as a free agent in 2012.
 He played high school football for the Auburn High School Tigers and college football for the Troy Trojans.

-High school career
+Early life

 Boudreaux went to Auburn High School.
 At Auburn High, Boudreaux was a three-year letter-winner under coaches Robert Maddox and Tim Carter.

 College career

 Boudreaux played for four seasons at Troy.
 In 2011, Boudreaux was rated as one of the 10 strongest players in college football.

 Professional career

 Boudreaux signed with the Hamilton Tiger-Cats as a free agent on May 29, 2012.
 In his first five games with the Tiger-Cats, he recorded seven tackles and three sacks.
 He was traded to the Saskatchewan Roughriders on September 24, 2014.

 Upon entering free agency, Boudreaux signed with the Calgary Stampeders on February 11, 2015.